jamesaduncan/dom-mutation-record/README.md

 I had started to write this on my own, and then I encountered Meeshkan's code.
 I've changed the licensing to MIT to reflect that fact.

+The biggest change is that you can now pass any compatible DOM implementation to the mutate() method and it should work.